linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 05.11.2023
+- Topic: Linkspreed Start
+- Directory: /posts/2023/November/05
+- Description: ``` 🔗 With Linkspreed Start, you get a comprehensive overview of all the possibilities that Linkspreed offers.
+Whether it's news, shopping, or social media – everything in one place! ```

 ### 04.11.2023
 - Topic: Linkspreed Start - Shape The Future
 - Directory: /posts/2023/November/04